bencoveney/barrelsby/README.md

 * Some `tsconfig.json` settings could potentially impact the module resolution (paths, baseUrl, rootDirs).
 * Look at `tsconfig.json` to determine which files to load.
 * Allow people to specify their own barrel builder scripts.
+* Ability to include/exclude `.tsx` files.
+* Prefer globs to regular expressions in include/exclude?

 ### Code Cleanup
 * Ensure all regexps are centralised.
-* Ignore non-typescript files earlier in the process.
+* Ignore non-module files earlier in the process.
 * TypeScript strict null checks.
+* Some tests could benefit from TestUtilities.
+* Some tests could benefit from better assert usage.